 - Each pupil and their parents or carers are to sign a contract contained in the safety package which sets out guidelines for the use of the internet at school and at home.
-Safety packs are given out to all children at the beginning of each academic year which includes a poster of the kidsmart SMART rules. - Each teacher will ensure that the SMART rules are taught at the beginning of each academic year and revisited again to encourage pupils to make safe and responsible choices when using the internet at all times. - Photographs of pupils that will appear from time to time on the school's website will not be labelled. - Teachers and staff may review documents and log files to ensure that pupils are using the system responsibly.
+Safety packs are given out to all children at the beginning of each academic year which includes a poster of the kidsmart SMART rules. - Each teacher will ensure that the SMART rules are taught at the beginning of each academic year and revisited again to encourage pupils to make safe and responsible choices when using the internet at all times. - Photographs of pupils that will appear from time to time on the school's website will not be labelled. - EYFS practitioners use iPads to take photographs of children for the use in their evidence tracking within portfolios.
+At times, these iPads may be used for home use. - Teachers use school iPod touches to take photographs of children for evidence of children's work, website and Google Classroom posts

+Teachers and staff may review documents and log files to ensure that pupils are using the system responsibly.